 Research, Development and Related Engineering Expenses.
-Research, development and related engineering expenses for the three months ended May 31, 2013 were \$7,065 as compared to \$7,841 for the 2012 period.
+Research, development and related engineering expenses for the three months ended August 31, 2013 were \$8,139 as compared to \$66,046 for the 2012 period.
 The expenses for each period primarily relate to the implementation of the Company's cord tissue service.

 Depreciation and Amortization.
-Depreciation and amortization (not included in Cost of Sales) for the three months ended May 31, 2013 was \$50,841 compared to \$44,835 for the 2012 period.
+Depreciation and amortization (not included in Cost of Sales) for the three months ended August 31, 2013 was \$42,811 compared to \$51,816 for the 2012 period.

 Extinguishment of Revenue Sharing Agreements.
-In May 2012, the Company entered into Asset Purchase Agreements with two investors who each had a 22% interest in 45% of the Illinois Revenue Sharing Agreement ("Illinois RSA").
-Pursuant to the terms of the Asset Purchase Agreements, in May 2012, the Company made a one-time, lump-sum payment in the amount of \$138,000 to each of the investors, and the investors sold, assigned, conveyed, transferred, and delivered to the Company all of its rights, interest and title in their 22% interest of 45% of the Illinois RSA.
-The payment amounts of \$276,000 was offset by the carrying amount of the short-term liability related to the Illinois Revenue Sharing Agreements in the amount of \$200,000 and an accrued expense in the amount of \$21,445 to reflect the extinguishment of revenue sharing agreements in the amount of \$54,555 for the three months ended May 31, 2012.
+During the three months ended August 31, 2012, the Company entered into Asset Purchase Agreements with certain investors canceling their respective Revenue Sharing Agreements.
+Pursuant to the terms of the Asset Purchase Agreements, the Company made one-time, lump-sum payments in the amount of \$478,000 to the investors.
+The remaining balance of \$194,000 was due to the investors one-year from the date of the Asset Purchase Agreements, and the investors sold, assigned, conveyed, transferred, and delivered to the Company all of its rights, interest and title in their interests in the RSAs.
+The total payment amount of \$672,000 was offset by the carrying amount of the short-term liability related to the Revenue Sharing Agreements in the amount of \$350,000 and an accrued expense in the amount of \$8,339 to reflect the extinguishment of revenue sharing agreements in the amount of \$313,661 for the three months ended August 31, 2012.
+There was no extinguishment of revenue sharing agreements for the 2013 period.

 Interest Expense.
-Interest expense during the three months ended May 31, 2013, was \$262,211 compared to \$277,251 during the comparable period in 2012.
+Interest expense during the three months ended August 31, 2013, was \$314,883 compared to \$205,714 during the comparable quarter in 2012.
 Interest expense is mainly comprised of payments made to the other parties to the Company's RSAs based on the Company's storage revenue.
-The decrease of 5% is a result of the extinguishment of the revenue sharing agreements.

 Equity in Losses of Affiliate.
-Equity in losses of affiliate was \$38,450 for the three months ended May 31, 2013, compared to \$38,832 for the 2012 period.
-Equity in losses of affiliate for the three months ended May 31, 2013 and 2012, solely consists of amounts related to compensation expense for stock option awards that were granted by Saneron to certain consultants and employees.
+Equity in losses of affiliate was \$38,575 for the three months ended August 31, 2013, compared to \$38,450 for the 2012 period.
+Equity in losses of affiliate for the three months ended August 31, 2013 and 2012 solely consists of amounts related to compensation expense for stock option awards that were granted by Saneron to certain consultants and employees.